How to use Prompt Caching?

 Multi-turn conversations

-In cases where you have multi-turn conversations you can add cache breakpoints as the conversation develops.
+For multi-turn chats, you can add cache breakpoints as the conversation goes on.

 import anthropic